 Employees contribute to their 401(k) through payroll deductions.
 Your employer reduces your paycheck by the amount you specify and directs that money to your 401(k) instead.
 The government limits the amount you can contribute each year.
-For 2020, the limit is $19,500 ($26,000 for those 50 and older).
+For 2021, the IRS set the contribution limit at $19,500 ($26,000 for those 50 and older).

 Generally, unless you’re self-employed, you cannot open a 401(k) for yourself.
 You typically have to work for an employer that offers a 401(k) plan.